naubiomech/PythonApplication/README.md

     def my_button_action(self):
         print("My New Button was clicked!")

-Functionality: Define what the button will do in the my_button_action method.
+3. Functionality: Define what the button will do in the my_button_action method.

 ## Modifying the Graphing

 To modify the graphing functionality, you can adjust the BasePlot class and its subclasses.
 Here's how to do it:

-Limit Points Displayed: In the update_plot method, modify the max_points variable to control how many points are displayed in the graph:
+* Limit Points Displayed: In the update_plot method, modify the max_points variable to control how many points are displayed in the graph:

     def update_plot(self, xValues, yValues, secondY, title):
         max_points = -20  # Change this value to display more or fewer points
         xValues = xValues[max_points:]
         yValues = yValues[max_points:]
         secondY = secondY[max_points:]

-Customize Axes and Titles: In the update_plot method, you can also adjust axis labels and titles:
+* Customize Axes and Titles: In the update_plot method, you can also adjust axis labels and titles:

     self.ax.set_title(title)
     self.ax.set_xlabel("Time")
     self.ax.set_ylabel("Value")

-Implement Animation: Each plot subclass (e.g., TopPlot, BottomPlot) has an animate method that gathers data and updates the plot.
+* Implement Animation: Each plot subclass (e.g., TopPlot, BottomPlot) has an animate method that gathers data and updates the plot.
 Modify this method to change how data is sourced and displayed.

+* For graph variable modification, refer to the Biofeedback graph description bellow.

 ## Adding a New Frame